imbharat2510/C-Project-Sem1/README.md

 This includes all the header files.

 ## Instructions
-- 1.First clone the repository
+- 1. First clone the repository
   https://github.com/imbharat2510/C-Project-Sem1.git
-- 2.Use ./program
+- 2. Use ./program

 ## Credits
 ------SYNTAX SQUAD------